-Listed companies are subject to further-reaching disclosure obligations governed by stock exchange regulations (e.g., the DCG), must comply with certain accounting standards and must, for example, publish half-year interim statements.
+Listed companies are subject to more far-reaching disclosure obligations governed by stock exchange regulations (e.g., the DCG), must comply with certain accounting standards and must, for example, publish half-year interim statements.
 As far as the DCG is concerned, failure to disclose certain information must be justified in the annual report ('comply or explain').
-In addition, listed companies must comply with disclosure requirements regarding the remuneration of the board and senior management members; significant shareholders and their participation have to be disclosed in the notes to the balance sheet.
-Ad hoc publicity requirements for listed companies and disclosure requirements for important shareholders, and their holding cross certain thresholds (3, 5, 10, 15, 20, 25, 331/3, 50 or 662/3 per cent of voting rights), complement the rather comprehensive framework of disclosure requirements.
+In addition, listed companies must comply with disclosure requirements regarding the remuneration of the board and senior management; significant shareholders and their participation have to be disclosed in the notes to the balance sheet.
+Ad hoc publicity requirements for listed companies and disclosure requirements for important shareholders if their holding crossing certain thresholds (3, 5, 10, 15, 20, $25, 33^{1/3}$, 50 or $66^{2/3}$ per cent of voting rights) complement the rather comprehensive framework of disclosure requirements.